 So, does UPS reuse its tracking numbers, and if so, what does this mean for your UPS packages?
 If you’d like to find out, keep reading!

-Does UPS Reuse Tracking Numbers In [currentyear]?
+Does UPS Reuse Tracking Numbers In 2024?

-UPS reuses some tracking numbers in order to keep up with the massive volume of packages it handles in [currentyear].
+UPS reuses some tracking numbers in order to keep up with the massive volume of packages it handles in 2024.
 These numbers will sometimes populate a past date for tracking info before the new package goes out, and overwrites the old information.
 Tracking numbers typically stay active for 120 days, and are recycled after 18-24 months, depending on package volume.

 There’s a lot more to understand about how and why UPS tracking numbers get recycled, so be sure to keep reading to get more insight into this process!